TrueBlocks/trueblocks-docs/content/blog/medium-posts/012-Zero-Storage-Data-Publishing-on-Ethereum.md

 ![](/blog/medium-posts/img/012-Zero-Storage-Data-Publishing-on-Ethereum-002.png)

 Monitors understand the data they are retrieving.
 By this we mean the monitor re-articulates the data in the language of the smart contract that created it.
 It does this by fetching the ABI file of the contract and using that to translate the node data. `**0xc9d27afe**` becomes `**vote.**` `**0x23b872dd**` becomes `**transferFrom(a, b)**`.
-QuickBlocks turns ugly blockchain data back into human readable and easily understood information.
+TrueBlocks turns ugly blockchain data back into human readable and easily understood information.

 Recently, I was developing a smart contract, and I realized I was thinking about my work in a new way.
 I was writing my smart contract _anticipating_ that it would be monitored.
 The `monitor` component had become an integral part of the smart contract system I was writing.